sculpin/sculpin-blog-skeleton/README.md

     vendor/bin/sculpin assets:install --env=prod output_prod
     rsync -avze 'ssh -p 999' output_prod/ user@yoursculpinsite.com:public_html

 In fact, `publish.sh` is provided to get you started.
+If you plan on deploying to an Amazon S3 bucket, you can use `s3-publish.sh` alongside the `s3cmd` utility (must be installed separately).